You are so much more than what happened to you.

 Hi!
 I’m Kerri.

-I am a licensed clinical social worker (LCSW) trained in eye movement desensitization reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), among other evidence-based modalities.
+I am a licensed clinical social worker (LCSW) trained in eye movement desensitization reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT), among other evidence-based modalities.
 I received my Bachelor of Arts degree in Psychology from the University of Alabama and a Master of Social Work degree from the University of North Carolina at Chapel Hill.

 I’ve taught hatha, Yin, and restorative yoga for three years and have practiced yoga for nearly 25 years.
 I have studied with and learned from Wesley Pilcher, Kayce Johnson, Rena Wren, Lisa Danylchuk, Hala Khouri, Ashley Turner, Jivana Heyman, Dianne Bondy and Amber Karnes.
 I am an RYT 500 yoga teacher with additional certification in Yin and trauma-informed yoga.